 iGEM Foundation, Community Labs Track

-Currently Chair of the Community Labs Track at the iGEM Foundation, the international body governing the largest synthetic-biology student competition.
+Chaired the Community Labs Track at the iGEM Foundation for the 2015 competition cycle, on behalf of community-bio labs participating in the world's largest synthetic-biology student competition.

 What it is.
-I chair the Community Labs Track at the iGEM Foundation, the international body governing the largest synthetic-biology student competition and the major institutional anchor for community-bio practice worldwide.
-The Track is the iGEM-side home for non-institutional and community-based synthetic-biology work, run in coordination with the Global Community Bio Summit network.
+I chaired the Community Labs Track at the iGEM Foundation for the 2015 competition cycle. iGEM is the international body governing the largest synthetic-biology student competition and a major institutional anchor for community-bio practice worldwide.
+The Track was the iGEM-side home for non-institutional and community-based synthetic-biology teams, run in coordination with the active DIYbio / community-bio organizers of that period.
+Some of that same community would later help organize the Global Community Bio Summit, beginning in 2017.

 The problem behind it.
-Community-bio labs around the world had spent the 2010s building infrastructure piecemeal — paying for equipment, navigating local biosafety review, training newcomers, hosting iGEM teams — without a stable institutional partner who would advocate for the lane inside the larger synthetic-biology field. iGEM’s leadership needed someone with a foot in both the community-lab world and the formal-institution world to chair the Track and steward the relationship.
+Community-bio labs in the early 2010s had been building infrastructure piecemeal — paying for equipment, navigating local biosafety review, training newcomers, hosting iGEM teams — without a stable institutional partner inside iGEM advocating for the lane. iGEM’s leadership needed someone with a foot in both the community-lab world and the formal-institution world to steward the Track for the year and write the year-end report.

 Collaborators